 Be nice.
 Or else.

-Freelancer Joined about 4 years ago via an invitation from Tim P. Rik has invited Amelia Humfress, Kristina Auckland, Matthew Collier, Kosta Kolev, Henrique Alves and 5 others, Elliot Bentley, Leg D, Andrew Lucas, Tim McDonald-Bell, Louise Bishop
+Freelancer Joined over 4 years ago via an invitation from Tim P. Rik has invited Amelia Humfress, Kristina Auckland, Matthew Collier, Kosta Kolev, Henrique Alves and 5 others, Elliot Bentley, Leg D, Andrew Lucas, Tim McDonald-Bell, Louise Bishop

 Happy to look over what you've got: firstname.lastname@example.org :)